Go is the really cool game from the orient that is some 3000 years old.

 The first UK Go Challenge for schools was held in 2004, with local heats and national finals.

-The event was repeated in 2005 and 2006, with more than 600 children taking part over the three years.
+The event had been repeated every year since and has had many hundreds of children taking part over the years.

 The British Go Association organises Go events throughout the UK.